-At the centre of child protection is the commitment that APA/CVM representatives3 everywhere work energetically so that the Code of Conduct becomes a way of life for all the children, families, communities they affect.
+At the centre of child protection is the commitment that APA/CVM representatives everywhere work energetically so that the Code of Conduct becomes a way of life for all the children, families, communities the affect.

-1 The term 'children' will be used to refer to those individuals who are under 18 years of age as recognised in the UNCRC.
+&lt;sup>1 The term 'children' will be used to refer to those individuals who are under 18 years of age as recognised in the UNCRC.

-2 United Nations Convention on the Rights of the Child
+&lt;sup>2 United Nations Convention on the Rights of the Child

-3 'Representative' means any person presenting themselves to a child because of their relationship with APA and/or CVM.
+&lt;sup>3 'Representative' means any person presenting themselves to a child because of their relationship with APA and/or CVM.
 This includes staff, volunteers, board members, partners or affiliated entities and their representatives consultants, donors, visitors, supporters including sponsors, the media and all those who have contact with children or sensitive information about children.